OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 4. property $$\mathcal{M}$$ is met and one of the floor 6 elites is the "burning" elite.
 4. Events: Winged Statue (-7 HP for 1 removal), Scrap Ooze (5 or 6 hits for Tea Set), Wheel Gremlin (always gives 1 removal), and combat.

 While I believe this seed is unwinnable due to the damage that must be taken to obtain additional damage, proving it would require fully simulating several combats.
+After 10 trillions seeds searched, it was time for a new approach.

-### the GPU seed farm!
+### the GPU seed farm

-After limited success with sts_seed_search and many helpful conversations with gamerpuppy, they sent me a version of the [CUDA](https://en.wikipedia.org/wiki/CUDA) code used for finding incredible [Pandora's Box boss swaps](https://docs.google.com/spreadsheets/d/1A3oW0tgInXa3h5azNoES4PQsTy-VdLFvDmn_CIUrbJE).
+After several helpful conversations with gamerpuppy, they sent me a version of the [CUDA](https://en.wikipedia.org/wiki/CUDA) code used for finding incredible [Pandora's Box boss swaps](https://docs.google.com/spreadsheets/d/1A3oW0tgInXa3h5azNoES4PQsTy-VdLFvDmn_CIUrbJE).
 In short, CUDA gives the programmer direct access to the GPU's virtual instruction set and parallel computational, allowing for simultaneous computation with tens of thousands of [threads](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)).
-To optimize performance, we feed in the most efficient constraints into CUDA: Neow offerings and card rewards.
-To generate a seed's
+To optimize performance, we feed in the most efficient constraints into CUDA: $$\mathcal{N}$$ and $$\mathcal{C}$$.
+Any seeds that pass these filters get save to a text file which can later be fed through the C++ program for further analysis.

+To understand the strength of the card reward filter, consider the following set of "unhelpful" Silent cards:

 {:refdef: style="text-align: center;"}
 ![please work prose](https://raw.githubusercontent.com/OohBleh/OohBleh.github.io/master/_posts/bad-silent-cards.png){:height="660px" width="709px"}
 {: refdef}

+With the exception of Distraction, which has a _chance_ to be helpful against Lagavulin, these cards cannot be used to deal direct damage to Lagavulin or to gain positive draw.
+For simplicity, we will approximate the probability that a card reward lies in this set is $1/100$.

 In fact, laziness is built into the code that found this seed.
 Enhancing the approach by